TRP: Who are you today?

 TRP: How do you keep yourself inspired by life?

 TRP: Have you ever hit rock bottom?
-Please tell us about it?
+Please share about it if your willing.

-TRP: Is there anything in particular that made you feel like being part of the Revelation Project was a good idea right now?
+Is there anything in particular that made you feel like being part of the Revelation Project was important to your life right now?

 About the shoot:

-TRP: What did you think about the approach of the upcoming photo shoot (before you got there) and what were the results you were hoping for?
+TRP: What did you think about the approach of the upcoming photo shoot (before you got there) and what were your expectations?

 TRP: How did you feel during the shoot, and was there anything in particular that made you feel more or less relaxed and open to the process?